ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

 - `private void NewGame(int size, int speed)`

     - This creates a new game with the given size and speed.
 This also sets the width and height of the picture box in the UI to 600.
 You can change this size, but this seems to be a good balance on a standard resolution monitor.
 You will also need to change the Size property of this (the form) to be a new size taking into account the picture box and the menu strip.
 The square width should be calculated to be the picture box width divided by the size.
 You also need to setup the databinding to the score label.
 This can be done by clearing the `DataBindings` property of the score label control, then calling Add on the same property to add a new Binding.
 The parameters you pass when creating the new Binding object should be “Text” (this is the property of the label you are binding to), the **_game** field (the object that has your data), and “Score”, the name of the property in the data which will be your source.
 Then you need to create a new progress object (you may use the code below).
 Before you tell the game to start moving, set the `_cancelSource` to a new instance, then call the `StartMoving` method, passing the progress object and `_cancelSource.Token`.
 This token allows the UI to communicate to the `StartMoving` method when a new game is created.
+Note that Visual Studio will try to suggest that you should add the `await` keyword to the call to `StartMoving`, do **not** do this.
+That would cause the UI to not refresh/animate the snake.

-Be sure to add `_cancelSource.Cancel();` at the beginning of the this method (**NewGame**) so that any previous games are completely stopped before a new one is started.
+    - Be sure to add `_cancelSource.Cancel();` at the beginning of the this method (**NewGame**) so that any previous games are completely stopped before a new one is started.

         ```c#
         //this line of code goes inside the NewGame method